urbit/docs/docs/programming/system/generators.md

 `|merge`, there are no marks in sight.

-We've used generators before, back in [Basic Operation](basic).
+We've used generators before, back in [Basic Operation](http://urbit.org/docs/user/basic).
 At that point, we just used the generators to produce values -- we didn't pipe their results into apps.
 In the dojo cast, the role of a generator is to take a list of arguments and produce a value, which is often, though not always,